 As many of you know, I live by two covenants.
 One is spiritual, as a rabbi.
 The other is legal, for the Judiciary I serve.
 Both limit what I say about politics, and both uplift morality, which is today's subject.

-I know the risk.
+I know the risk of speaking these words.
 We seek comfort, and no words can do the subject justice.
-But the subject is here anyway, silence does it no good, and our Torah reading (Gen. 21:14-16) forces our focus:
+Yet the subject is here anyway, silence does it no good, and the experience of Hagar in the Torah reading for Rosh Hashanah forces our focus (Gen. 21:14-16):

 | ַויַּשְׁכֵּ֣ם אַבְרָהָ֣ם ׀ בַּבֹּ֡קֶר וַיִּֽקַּֽח־לֶ֩חֶם֩ וְחֵ֨מַת מַ֜יִם וַיִּתֵּ֣ן אֶל־הָ֠גָ֠ר שָׂ֧ם עַל־שִׁכְמָ֛הּ וְאֶת־הַיֶּ֖לֶד וַֽיְשַׁלְּחֶ֑הָ וַתֵּ֣לֶךְ וַתֵּ֔תַע בְּמִדְבַּ֖ר בְּאֵ֥ר שָֽׁבַע׃ וַיִּכְל֥וּ הַמַּ֖יִם מִן־הַחֵ֑מֶת וַתַּשְׁלֵ֣ךְ אֶת־הַיֶּ֔לֶד תַּ֖חַת אַחַ֥ד הַשִּׂיחִֽם׃ תֵּ֩לֶךְ֩ וַתֵּ֨שֶׁב לָ֜הּ מִנֶּ֗גֶד הַרְחֵק֙ כִּמְטַחֲוֵ֣י קֶ֔שֶׁת כִּ֣י אָֽמְרָ֔ה אַל־אֶרְאֶ֖ה בְּמ֣וֹת הַיָּ֑לֶד וַתֵּ֣שֶׁב מִנֶּ֔גֶד וַתִּשָּׂ֥א אֶת־קֹלָ֖הּ וַתֵּֽבְךְּ׃ | Avraham woke in the morning, took bread and a skin of water, gave it to Hagar, putting it on her shoulder with [Yishmael], and sent her away.
 She went to wander the desert of Beersheva.
 When the water was spent from the skin, she cast the child under a bush.
 She went and sat opposite him a bowshot away, saying, “Let me not see the boy’s death!”
 She lifted her voice and wept. |